-Akiko Walley received her PhD in Art History in 2009 from Harvard University.
+Akiko Walley received her AM in Regional Studies East Asia and PhD in Art History from Harvard University.
 She specializes in Japanese Buddhist art of the seventh and eighth centuries.
-Buddhism was introduced to Japan through the kingdoms on the Korean peninsula in the first half of the sixth century and eventually flourished as a core belief system in Japan; Buddhism is the bedrock of every aspect of Japanese lives even today.
+Buddhism was introduced to Japan in the first half of the sixth century and eventually flourished as a core belief system in Japan; Buddhism is the bedrock of every aspect of Japanese lives even today.
 Walley focuses on the incipient period of Japanese Buddhism to reconsider the idea of “transmission” (denrai).
-Her current book-length project investigates early Buddhist relic devotion in Japan in a trans-Asian context, focusing on the performative nature of Buddhist reliquaries.
-Walley also has secondary and tertiary research interests in topics such as: Edo-period (1615-1868) literati painting; Buddhist scriptures and the materiality of East Asian calligraphy; Edo-period luxurious prints (surimono); Contemporary prints, particularly by Kusama Yayoi; and manga modes of expression and the impact of onomatopoeia on animation sound effects.
+She is the author of Constructing the Dharma King: The Hōryūji Shaka Triad and the Birth of the Prince Shōtoku Cult (Japanese Visual Culture Series, vol. 15; Leiden: Brill, 2015).
+Her work has been published in journals including Ars Orientalis, Archives of Asian Art, Harvard Journal of Asiatic Studies, Artibus Asiae, and International Journal of Comic Art.
+Walley's current book-length project investigates early Buddhist relic devotion in Japan in a trans-Asian context, focusing on the performative nature of Buddhist reliquaries.
+She also has secondary and tertiary research interests in topics such as: Edo-period (1615-1868) literati painting; Buddhist scriptures and the materiality of East Asian calligraphy; Edo-period luxurious prints (surimono); Contemporary prints, particularly by Kusama Yayoi; and manga modes of expression and the impact of onomatopoeia on animation sound effects.

 Walley teaches a wide range of courses on Japanese art from prehistoric to contemporary times.
 Recent upper-division themed courses she has offered include: 6th-8th Century East Asian Buddhist Networks; Nirvana; Japanese Art and Christianity; Eccentrics in Japanese Art; Global Japan; War and Japanese Art; Contemporary Japanese Prints; and History of Manga.
 She has advised graduate students interested in an array of topics from Heian-period Buddhist sculpture, early modern woodblock prints and painting, underground Christian artifacts, to Araki Nobuyoshi’s photography.